What is Seasonal Depression?

 Conclusion

 Understanding seasonal depression is the first step to finding a way to manage it effectively.
-There are a multitude of evidence-based approaches that can help alleviate symptoms, from light therapy to changing your diet.
+There are a multitude of evidence-based approaches that can help alleviate symptoms, ranging from light therapy to changing your diet.

 References